zonemaster/zonemaster/docs/internal/maintenance/ChangeManagement.md

 #### Decision on discarding or including changes

-Whatever be the type of change request, it should go through the "Issues tracker" in the Github project.
+Whatever be the type of change request, it should go through the "Issues tracker" in the GitHub project.
 All requests should be promptly responded to, even if the decision to acknowledge the request is postponed (or) not taken into consideration.